Drdraqounof/Loco-Test/README.md

 > **Last Updated:** March 9, 2026

+> **In plain terms:** This is the main overview for what Loco is, what it can do, and how the project is put together.

 Loco is your intelligent voice-enabled coding companion.
 Simply speak your coding questions, and Loco responds with both voice and written explanations, complete with executable code examples.

 ---